VicenteYanez/tsg-webpage/solutions.md

 ### Current Work

 Our present effort focuses on expanding the exploration of the solution space for the inverse problem.
-At present, the inversion processtends to collapse into a single electrical‑resistivity configuration.
+At present, the inversion process tends to collapse into a single electrical‑resistivity configuration.
 This acts as an implicit regularization that captures only first‑order subsurface structures, leaving local heterogeneities unrecovered.
 Consequently, the final output is an **averaged model** that reflects the overall trend rather than fine‑scale geological detail.

 By addressing this point, we aim to move beyond averaged representations and deliver inversion results that retain both the large‑scale trends and the subtle, geologically significant variations essential for accurate interpretation.